joshpinto6/isomorphic-git/README.md

 # isomorphic-git

 `isomorphic-git` is a pure JavaScript reimplementation of git that works in both Node.js and browser JavaScript environments.
-It can read and write to git repositories, fetch from and push to git remotes (such as GitHub), all without any native C++ module dependencies.
+It can read and write to git repositories, and fetch from and push to git remotes (such as GitHub), all without any native C++ module dependencies.

 ## Goals